Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Heuristics

 By contrast a POI heuristic always maintains consideration of all variables (so no subdivision into kernel and buckets).
 Instead, as the phrase \emph{partial integer optimisation} implies some variables are treated as integer variables, other (integer) variables are relaxed to become continuous variables.
 As best as we are aware partial integer optimisation approaches, which essentially lead directly from a mathematical formulation to a heuristic, without the necessity of designing a problem-specific metaheuristic, have not been significantly explored in the literature.

 Our partial integer optimisation heuristic for the order and rack allocation problem considers the variables associated with $\tau$ pickers at each iteration as integer variables and decides the values for these integer variables.
 Other variables are either fixed to integer values or regarded as continuous variables.
-Formally this heuristic is: \begin{enumerate}[label=(\alph*)] \item Set $T \leftarrow \tau$ \item Amend the order and rack allocation formulation, Equations~(\ref{eq1})-(\ref{eq7}), so that although the order allocation variables ($x_{op}$) and the rack allocation variables ($y_{rp}$) associated with pickers $p=1,\ldots,T$ remain binary variables, the order allocation and rack allocation variables associated with pickers $p=T+1,\ldots,P$ become continuous variables lying between zero and one.
+Formally this heuristic is: \begin{enumerate}[label=(\alph*), noitemsep] \item Set $T \leftarrow \tau$ \item Amend the order and rack allocation formulation, Equations~(\ref{eq1})-(\ref{eq7}), so that although the order allocation variables ($x_{op}$) and the rack allocation variables ($y_{rp}$) associated with pickers $p=1,\ldots,T$ remain binary variables, the order allocation and rack allocation variables associated with pickers $p=T+1,\ldots,P$ become continuous variables lying between zero and one.
 The rack usage variables ($u_r$) become continuous variables lying between zero and one. \item Solve the amended order and rack allocation formulation.
 In this solution we will have a (integer variable) feasible allocation of orders and racks to the first $T$ pickers.
-Let the solution values for the order and rack allocation variables ($x_{op}$ and $y_{rp}$) be $X_{op}$ and $Y_{rp}$. \item Add the constraints $x_{op} = X_{op}~o=1,\ldots,O~p=1,\ldots,T$ and $y_{rp} = Y_{rp}~r=1,\ldots,R~p=1,\ldots,T$ to the amended formulation. \item If $T \neq P$ set $T \leftarrow \mbox{min}[T+\tau,P]$ and go to (c). \item Solve the order and rack allocation problem for all pickers simultaneously, but restricting attention to just those racks chosen in step (c) above. \end{enumerate}
+Let the solution values for the order and rack allocation variables ($x_{op}$ and $y_{rp}$) be $X_{op}$ and $Y_{rp}$. \item Add the constraints $x_{op} = X_{op}~o=1,\ldots,O~p=1,\ldots,T$ and $y_{rp} = Y_{rp}~r=1,\ldots,R~p=1,\ldots,T$ to the amended formulation. \item If $T \neq P$ set $T \leftarrow \mbox{min}[T+\tau,P]$ and go to (c). \item Solve the order and rack allocation problem for all pickers simultaneously, but restricting attention to just those racks chosen in step (c) above. \end{enumerate} In this heuristic $T$ is the number of pickers for which the order and rack allocation variables will be integer.
+Given such a solution for $T$ pickers we (at step (d) above) constrain all future solutions to retain these integer values, add a further $\tau$ pickers to $T$ and repeat until all pickers have been considered.
+Note here that in this heuristic there is no necessity to declare the rack usage variables $u_{r}$ as integer since from Equation~(\ref{eq3}) they will automatically be integer if the rack allocation variables $y_{rp}$ are integer.
+So after completing steps (a)--(e) above we have a heuristic solution for the problem.
+Step (f) is the same final improvement step as in the last step of our SPB heuristic above.